aetperf/aetperf.github.io/_posts/2020-07-02-Outlier_and_Change_Point_Detection_in_Data_Integration_Performance_Metrics.md

 ## Final remarks

-This aim of this post was to quickly explore ways to detect performance drift in the executio time of large and complex daily SQL queries.
-The approach was to remove noise and jumps in the data using outlier detection, change point detection and piecewise linear approximation.
+This aim of this post was to quickly explore ways to detect performance drift in the execution time of large and complex data integration processes.
+The approach was to remove noise and jumps in the time series data using outlier detection, change point detection and piecewise linear approximation.
 Then a weighted average of the slope is computed on the last 6 months to result in a single coefficient for each time serie.
 We could imagine to track this coefficient on a monthly basis.

 However this approach strongly depends on two parameters:
 - the threshold value for the outlier detection method,
 - the penalty coefficient fot the change point detection method.

 [1] B. Iglewicz and D. Hoaglin, *Volume 16: How to Detect and Handle Outliers*, The ASQC Basic References in Quality Control: Statistical Techniques, Edward F. Mykytka, Ph.D., Editor, 1993.

 [2] C. Truong, L. Oudre and N. Vayatis, *Selective review of offline change point detection methods*, Signal Processing, 167:107299, 2020.